 Giving back to the community is also a priority for Konya, with that in mind he helped CSUB Athletics begin 'Project 3,000.' an initiative to have student-athletes, coaches and staff donate 3,000 hours of community service each year.
 A partnership with the local Bakersfield Ronald McDonald House has also helped address several needs at the facility while keeping student-athletes regularly involved in community service.

 A former student-athlete himself at Princeton where he received a Bachelor of Arts Degree in Politics, Konya is a champion for student-athlete Life Skills and is a nationally recognized speaker on the issue.
-Konya also holds a law degree with academic distinction from the University of Iowa and has served on several NCAA committees while facilitating several conference and NCAA tournaments.
+Konya also holds a law degree with academic distinction from the University of Iowa and has served on several NCAA committees while currently serving as a member of the NCAA men's soccer committee.
+He has also facilitated several conference and NCAA tournaments.